Deliver “Delight and Passion” to people

 Kishida: I'm not an expert on the themes handled by museums.
 That's why I create facilities while listening to the stories of scholars and curators who are familiar with historical facts.

-What's important to us is how to convey the theme in an easy-to-understand way to children and the general public.
-We use digital technology to create displays and make other efforts to make the exhibits child-friendly.
+What we value most is how to convey the theme in an easy-to-understand way for children and the general public.
+We make full use of digital technology in displays and incorporate features that are accessible to children.

 At the museum, which opened in November 2022, visitors wear glasses-shaped devices called Hololens, and the people of that time who appear in the space unfold in a theatrical drama.
 In addition, we will approach history in various ways, such as expressing history in a way that anyone can enjoy, such as a 'singing and dancing historical drama'."
 (Hyogo Prefectural Hyogo Tsu Museum)

-In recent years, Kishida has been focusing on creating "social good" facilities.
-He actively incorporates "inclusive concept design" that can be enjoyed by foreigners and people with disabilities, and creates facilities that make the world a better place.
+In recent years, Kishida has been particularly focused on creating "socially good" facilities.
+He actively incorporates "inclusive concept design" that can be enjoyed by foreigners and people with disabilities, creating facilities that will make the world a better place.

-"I want to work to bring happiness to the community" - During his university days, he weighed farming against NOMURA
+"I want to do work that brings happiness to the community"—During my university days, I weighed agriculture against NOMURA Co.,Ltd.

 ▲When I was a student, I participated in rice harvesting with local elementary school students.
 Rare rice racks now